 - Thinly slice the shallots and place both the leeks and shallots aside.

 - Heat a large pot or dutch oven over medium heat.
 Add 1 tablespoon of coconut oil and let melt until shimmering.

-Add the shallots and leeks to the pot and salute until soft, 4-5 minutes.
+- Pour the shallots and leeks into the pot and salute until soft, 4-5 minutes.

-Add the broth, the diced apple, and the cut up squash to the pot.
+- Pour in the broth, then add the diced apple and the cut up squash to the pot.
 The broth should nearly cover the contents of the pot.

 - Increase the heat to high and bring to a simmer, then reduce the heat to low and continue to simmer for 15 minutes.

 - Let cool slightly, then use the immersion blender to mix the soup until it reaches a creamy consistency with no chunks.
 You could also transfer to a stand blender and blend in batches, whichever is your preference.